Playing with Monte-Carlo Tree Search

 • A random strategy selects nodes randomly.

-$$ UCB = x_i +c\sqrt{\frac{\ln{n}}{n_i}} \qquad (1)$$ where $x_i$ is the averaged reward of action $i$, $c$ is the exploration coefficient, $n$ is the total visit counts and $n_i$ is the number of counts that the action $i$ is selected.
-The node with the highest UCB value will be selected.
-UCB is the most commonly used selection strategy in MCTS, called as Upper Confidence Bound for Trees (UCT).
-It balances the exploration and exploitation by considering both reward and visit counts of a node. $x_i$ estimates the current collected experience, e.g., the optimal action that has been taken, while $c\sqrt{\frac{\ln{n}}{n_i}}$ considers the visit frequency.
-The less frequently visited node has larger possibility to be chosen so that more unknown area will be explored.
-The coefficient $c$ controls the importance of exploration.
+• The upper confidence bound (UCB) [5] measures the uncertainty of the expected reward of an action.
+Formula of UCB is $$ UCB = x_i +c\sqrt{\frac{\ln{n}}{n_i}} \qquad (1)$$ in which $\bar{x}_i$ is the averaged return of selecting the action $i$, $n$ denotes the visit counts of the current node, $n_i$ is the number of counts that the action $i$ is selected, and $c$ is the exploration factor.
+The next child node with the highest UCB value will be selected.
+UCB is the most commonly used selection strategy in MCTS, called UCB for trees (UCT).
+It balances the exploration and exploitation by considering both reward and visit counts of a node. $x_i$ estimates the current collected experience, while $c\sqrt{\frac{\ln{n}}{n_i}}$ considers the visit frequency, in which $c$ controls the importance of exploration.
+Less frequently visited nodes will be chosen with higher possibilities.
+Hence, unknown areas will be explored more frequently.

-The Selection algorithm is shown below.
+The procedure of Selection is shown below.

 \begin{algorithm}